section-engineering-education/engineering-education/articles/Choosing-between-Django-Flask-and-FastAPI/index.md

 Flexibility is something developers value a lot, and Flask is more flexible than Django.
 Fast API, on the other hand is flexible code-wise and doesn't restrict the code layout.
 So we can say Flask is the most flexible among all of the above.

 **Job openings**
-No doubt they are more job openings in the python web ecosystem with Django requirement next to Flask and finally Fast API which is few, so if your is aim to get a quick job then Django should be your go-to guy.
+No doubt they are more job openings in the python web ecosystem with Django requirement next to Flask and finally Fast API which is few, so if your is aim to get a job quickly then Django should be your go-to guy.

 **Education**
 Django is more strenuous to learn but has many online materials and resources, Flask is easy and straightforward and has a lot of online materials and resources while Fast API which is the easiest if you're starting with web development but has few online resources.